 - Onboarding is supported on both mobile and tablet.
 For mobile, screens appear only in portrait mode.
 For tablets, onboarding is supported both in landscape and portrait mode.

-- If your app is available for download from China app stores or Chinese websites, please refer to CCSL Mobile Compliance Resources Library for detailed guidelines on China-specific EULA requirements.
+- If your app is available for download from China app stores or Chinese websites, please refer to for detailed guidelines on China-specific EULA requirements.
+If your app is available for download from Chinese app stores or websites, please refer to the CCSL Mobile Compliance Resources Library and the recommended user flow for detailed guidelines on China-specific EULA requirements.

 - Don’t repeat onboarding after the user has completed the process.